AnastasiaMegabit/FASTbot/README.md

 ## Conclusion
-Our team provided highly successful overall, achieveing all of our measurable goals and one of our stretch goals.
-Obstacle avoidance was a non-trival task and we found it to be an enjoyable challenge.
+Our team provided highly successful overall, achieving all of our measurable goals and one of our stretch goals.
+Obstacle avoidance was a non-trivial task and we found it to be an enjoyable challenge.
 Once we agreed to use the move_base library, most of our problems were small but plentiful.
 The phrase "the devil's in the details" would be the most accurate way to describe the majority of our hurdles.

 ## Team
 ![]()
-Mariyam Jivani
+#### Mariyam Jivani
 ![]()
-Anastasia Scott
+#### Anastasia Scott
 ![]()
-Robert Hoogsteden
+#### Robert Hoogsteden

 Our team worked collaboratively, taking turns typing on the main workstation and writing our code as a team.
 Those of us not actively typing at the workstation had out our laptops and would take notes on the process or research issues we were facing at any given time.
-Full participation was key in our success and each of the team members were responsible for at least two major code break throughs when we got stuck during the process.
+Full participation was key in our success and each of the team members were responsible for at least two major code breakthroughs when we got stuck during the process.

 ## Appendix